-A CHOW results in a "new entity" or a "successor entity."
+A change of ownership results in a "new entity" or a "successor entity."
 A new entity is an entity that is formed as a result of a merger or acquisition and that did not exist prior to the transaction.
 For example, company A merges with or acquires company B to form company C, a brand new company.
 Company C is considered a new entity.

-A successor entity is an existing entity that merges with or acquires a contract supplier and continues to exist after the CHOW.
+A successor entity is an existing entity that merges with or acquires a contract supplier and continues to exist after the CHOW as it existed before the transaction.
 For example, company A merges with or acquires company B (a contract supplier).
 Company A remains in existence after the CHOW and wants to assume the obligations of company B's competitive bidding contract.
 Company A is considered a successor entity.
-(See Figure 1 on page 4 for additional examples and required documents.)
+(See Figure 1 on page 3 for additional examples and required documents.)